Board of Directors

 Liz joined the Tangaroa Blue Foundation Board in 2019 with a wealth of government experience across both NSW and Federal agencies and a legal background.
 Her strong government experience is targeted to environmental policy reform and implementation, including marine reforms, water quality, resource efficiency, sustainable energy and innovation with her current role focused on strategic conservation planning in Western Sydney.

-Hayley Rolfe- Director
+Hayley Rolfe- Director and Secretary

 Environmental Scientist, Policy Wonk and Entrepreneur.
 Hayley is solutions-focused enviro with a background in natural resource management, environmental policy and legislation.
 Hayley’s passion for the environment has led her from the London offices of Greenpeace and the UK Environment Agency to seven years with the Cape to Cape Catchments Group in Margaret River, WA.
 Since moving back to her hometown of Fremantle, Hayley has worked on environmental policy and waste regulation including the policy and legislative elements of the WA plastic bag ban.
 A firm believer that environmental change needs to come from all sectors of the community, Hayley founded Ardea Waste in 2019.
 Ardea Waste is a business founded on circular economy principles and provides online waste and resource matching services for businesses, ensuring that wastes are re-used, recycled or safely disposed of.
 Ardea Waste won investment funding and entry into the highly selective SheStarts accelerator program for women entrepreneurs in June 2019.